Scholarships and Awards

 Dr. Sharon L. Telleen Maternal and Child Health Award (PhD only)

 In recognition of her passion for maternal and child health and her service to UIC, Dr. Telleen has created this endowment fund to augment the opportunities available to doctoral candidates in Maternal and Child Health as they complete their dissertation research.
 An award will be given annually to a doctoral student enrolled in the Maternal and Child Health programs at the School of Public Health at the University of Illinois at Chicago who is completing their dissertation research.
+The award is also open to MPH students who are doing a practicum in maternal and child health focused work, either this spring or summer.
+Students must be graduating summer 2017 or later.

 - Application Information: Telleen Award Information Document